Canada : Safety by CityCanada - safety as a country

 OVERALL RISK : LOW

 Montreal is considered a very safe city, but it is not the safest one in Canada.
-Tourists need to be watchful and pay attention to the suspicious people around them in order to avoid any kind of unpleasant situations while in Montreal.
+Tourists need to be watchful and pay attention to the suspicious people around them to avoid any kind of unpleasant situations while in Montreal.

 TRANSPORT & TAXIS RISK : LOW